Rend-o-matic/stitcheroo/README.md

-# Stitcheroo
+# stitcheroo

 Stitch all of your videos into a lovely big video wall.

 ## Description

-Stitcheroo was created as part of the [Choirless project](https://github.com/choirless).
+This module was created as part of the [Choirless project](https://github.com/choirless), now released as part of [Rend-o-matic](https://github.com/Rend-o-matic).

-Stitcheroo is a module that takes a list of video filepaths and then combines them together using FFMPEG to output a single video with all the source videos next to each other.
-The generated video is then return as a buffer.
+stitcheroo is a module that takes a list of video filepaths and then combines them together using FFmpeg to output a single video with all the source videos next to each other.
+The generated video is then returned as a buffer.

 ## Usage